Q: What separates you from other Wedding Photographers?

 Photographically there’s a lot of great work out there.
 There’s also A LOT of people that ask twice my rate & they can’t shoot for beans.
 You can tell their images are out of focus if you look closely - and that’s their portfolio shots!

 Also having a "team" of photographers with a mixed portfolio.
 There are companies that show a collage of different photographers work & assign a photographer for a wedding.
 THAT IS CRAZY.
 You should only review the persons work who is going to shoot your wedding.
 I feel strongly it's a different form of bait & switch to show a mixed portfolio, it should be illegal.
-Companies or some individual photographers do that with "associates".
-With me what you see is what you get, all my work is my own & I'm the one who will be shooting your wedding:)
+With me what you see is what you get, all the work on this site is mine & I'm the one who will be shooting your wedding:)